flight-labs/Guise/README.md

 let service = Guise.resolve()! as Servicing
 ```

 Here, `Servicing` is a protocol.
-Guise hides the underlying type we are actually using so that we can easily replace it—for example, in unit tests.
+Guise hides the underlying type we are actually using so that we can easily replace it—for example, in unit tests:

 ```swift
 Guise.register { FakeService() as Servicing }